Nattotata/sirmidlaq/src/songbook/in-a-garden-maze.md

 ::B::I know you have ::B7sus4::nothing on me

-::A::so you speak roughly::E:: a word on a highest ::B::peak
+::C#m::so you speak roughly::E:: a word on a highest ::B::peak

 ::G::So this is it ::A::angels are ::B::coming to ::A::solve double homicide